 I never could understand why people would always order it in restaurants.
-I would taste it and hate it!
+The taste just wouldn’t do it for me!

-I think the reason that I didn’t really like it was because most Tiramisu recipes are made with coffee flavored alcohol.
+I think the reason that I didn’t really like it was that most Tiramisu recipes are made with coffee-flavored alcohol.
 I really do not like the taste of desserts that have alcohol in them.
 Now pour some in a glass and I’m a taker, but not in my dessert.
 Also, since Tiramisu is not cooked, if I use alcohol in the recipe then my kids can’t eat it.
-I substitute regular old coffee instead of the coffee flavored alcohol.
+I substitute regular old coffee instead of the coffee-flavored alcohol.

-I’m sure you might be feeling like this is a very intimidating dessert to make at home, but I’m going to give you a very easy recipe that anyone can make at home.
+I’m sure you might feel like this is a very intimidating dessert to make at home, but I will give you a very easy recipe that anyone can make at home.

 How To Make Tiramisu At Home

-1. Add egg yolks and sugar to a bowl and stir until combined.
+1. Add the egg yolks and sugar to a bowl and stir until combined.

 3. Set aside to cool slightly.

 4. While the egg mixture is cooling, whip the cream to stiff peaks. *tip: put your bowl in the freezer until ready to use.
 A cold bowl makes the cream whip faster.

 5. Fold the mascarpone cheese into the cooled egg mixture and set aside. *tip: room temperature mascarpone cheese is easier to fold in.

 6. Gently fold the whipped cream into your egg/cheese mixture.